KalleVictor/kj-portfolio/README.md

 - Special thanks to the open-source community!
-- Special thanks to CaptBligh1 over at devianart for the arrow image. https://www.deviantart.com/captbligh1/art/Arrow-stuck-744104284
+- Special thanks to CaptBligh1 over at devianart for the arrow image. https://www.deviantart.com/captbligh1/art/Arrow-stuck-744104284 And also for the Arrow Body Impact sound over at pixabay, https://pixabay.com/users/dennish18-26151496/
 ---

 View the portfolio over at: https://kallevictor.github.io/kj-portfolio/